KTIC (AM)

 KTIC (840 kHz) is an AM radio station broadcasting a classic country format.
-Like its sister music station KTIC-FM, it is licensed to West Point, Nebraska, United States.
-The station serves eastern Nebraska and the Sioux City area.
-The station is owned by the Nebraska Rural Radio Association and features programming from CBS News Radio.
+Like its sister music station KTIC-FM, it is licensed to West Point, Nebraska.
+The station serves eastern Nebraska, Lincoln metropolitan area, Omaha metropolitan area and the Sioux City metropolitan area.
+The station is owned by the Nebraska Rural Radio Association and features programming from Fox News Radio and Nebraska Cornhuskers.